-Although there may be hundreds of factors why your Fort Wayne home’s central air conditioner may need to be repaired, there are a few reasons that are most common.
-Identifying them may create some personal understanding what a technician means when they address the choices for resolving the problem.
+Although there may be hundreds of factors why your Fort Wayne home’s central air conditioner may need to be serviced, there are a few reasons that are quite common.
+Identifying them may help you to understand what a technician means when they outline the choices for resolving the problem.
 Here are the top 5 list of problems that may result in a system’s failure.
-Please review these considerations and determine whether you need to schedule an HVAC inspection.
+Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

-Bad, haphazard or uncertified A/C wiring is unsafe and a potential fire hazard.
+Improper, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
 Bad wiring may stop the system from getting power or can pop the circuit breaker.

 Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant could imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
-All refrigerant leaks should be found and repaired.
-For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.
+All refrigerant leaks should be detected and repaired.
+To learn about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 The outside fan is responsible for conveying the heat from your Fort Wayne home to the outside air.
-If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
-Worse yet, it may cause internal damage to the compressor.
+If the fan on the outside unit doesn’t run, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
+The consequence of this action could result in internal damage to the compressor.

 - Frozen coil

-A frozen coil typically indicates an issue with the airflow, such as restrictions caused by filthy air filters or blocked return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by dirty air filters or obstructed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.